LeMikaelF/blog/_posts/2024-06-26-config-props.md

 ---
-title: "How to merge Configuration Properties in Spring Boot"
+title: "How to merge hierarchical Configuration Properties in Spring Boot"
 date: 2024-06-26
 tags:
   - spring